GlacierProtocol/glacierprotocol.github.io/_docs/setup/create-boot-usb.md

 **Ctrl-C** and **Ctrl-V** respectively, but, in a terminal window, the shortcuts are **Ctrl-Shift-C** and **Ctrl-Shift-V**.

-1. Copy the Ubuntu image onto the “SETUP 1 BOOT” USB.
+1. Copy the Ubuntu image onto the “SETUP 1 BOOT” USB:
     1. Open the Ubuntu search console by clicking the purple circle/swirl icon in the upper-left corner of the screen.
     2. Type "startup disk creator" in the text box.